2024–present Serbian anti-corruption protests: Arrest of Milorad Grčić and signs of discontent within SNS

-After news spread about the arrest of the President of the municipality of Obrenovac, Milorad Grčić, the President of the Assembly of Serbia, Ana Brnabić, herself head of the Belgrade section of the SNS, came to visit the municipal SNS committee in Obrenovac.
-In front of the party premises, she was met by a hundred SNS members, furious about Grčić's arrest.
-People shouted and did not allow Brnabić to speak, marking the first publicly visible sign of discontent within the party.
-According to weekly magazine "Radar", in late December, the leaders of all of Serbia's security services had separate meetings with then-prime minister Vučević, where they were supposed to confirm their readiness to "protect the country's constitutional order by any means necessary".
+After news spread about the arrest of the President of Obrenovac, Milorad Grčić, the President of the Assembly of Serbia, Ana Brnabić, herself head of the Belgrade section of the SNS, came to visit the municipal SNS committee in Obrenovac.
+In front of the party premises, she was met by a hundred SNS members furious about Grčić's arrest.
+The attendees refused to allow Brnabić to speak, marking the first publicly visible sign of discontent within the party.
+According to the weekly magazine Radar, in late December, the leaders of all of Serbia's security services had separate meetings with then-prime minister Vučević, where they were supposed to confirm their readiness to "protect the country's constitutional order by any means necessary".
 Although the surveyed security people answered the question positively, some felt the need to further demonstrate their loyalty in the following days, whereas others were merely thanked by the authorities for their work so far and retired in almost absolute silence.

 On 14 February, the Public Prosecutor's Office in Belgrade proposed suspended sentences for the persons who physically attacked the students of the Belgrade Faculty of Law.
-On the same day, during his official visit to Republika Srpska, president Vučić compared the protesters in Serbia with "sediment and filth which occasionally rises to the surface".
+On the same day, during his official visit to the Republika Srpska, president Vučić compared the protesters in Serbia with "sediment and filth which occasionally rises to the surface".
 The Serbian subsidiary of Assicurazioni Generali decided to withdraw from the work of the Serbian Chamber of Commerce and the Association of Insurers of Serbia, after both organizations refused to respond to tabloid attacks that the president of the company's executive board, Dragan Filipović, was subjected to.
 The pro-government tabloids Informer and Republika published a photo of Filipović at the student protests which he attended in a private capacity, accusing him of "wanting to destroy the country".
 The company itself was also targeted, through texts that unfoundedly claimed that it was losing the Serbian market.